OspreyProject/Osprey/docs/outbound-events.md

 # Outbound events and heartbeats

 The `ReportingEndpoint` managed policy points the extension at an HTTP endpoint that receives two kinds of message: a batch of detection and override events, and a periodic health heartbeat.
-Together they let an MSP watch a fleet without a console.
 Detections and overrides arrive as they happen, and the heartbeat proves each endpoint is still installed, enabled, current, and able to reach its backend.
+The usual receiver is the Osprey Management Console, whose per-client ingest URL goes straight into this policy; the same payloads work with any receiver, so an MSP can also point this at its own webhook or SIEM and watch a fleet without the console.

 When `ReportingEndpoint` is empty, nothing is sent.
 The endpoint must be an `http(s)` URL.
 A malformed or non-`http(s)` value is treated as empty.